Why another language?

 Likewise, to get a value from input, we use: x = Get next input.
 We intentionally use assignment “x =” because x is being assigned, so an input statement is consistent with assignment statements in that both assign a variable with a value.
 And we specifically use the word “next” to make clear that each statement is moving from one input value to the next.

 We use the words put and get.
 Many books and instructors use synonyms for output words, like print, write, put, or even use the word “output” as both a verb and a noun — the same book might say “x is printed to output”, then later “y is output”, “z is printed”, “u is written out”, or even “w is output to the screen” (introducing “screen” as a synonym for output).
 Programmers easily navigate those terms, but learners can get confused.
 Thus, we strive to consistently say “Put to output”, using put as the only action verb, and using output as a noun.
 Likewise, input words like get, read, and input are often used loosely.
-We strive to consistently use get as the verb as input as a noun.
+We strive to consistently use get as the verb and input as a noun.

 For a newline, we decided to use the special two-character sequence \n found in many languages, as in: Put “Hello\n” to output.
 That may be a little tricky for students, but we felt better than alternatives like a statement variation (like: Put x and newline to output) or a special object (like: Put newline to output).